mongodb/docs/source/includes/fact-query-min-max.rst

 .. warning::

-   If one of the two boundaries is not specified, then the query plan will be an index scan that is unbounded on one side.
+   If one of the two boundaries is not specified, the query plan will be an index scan that is unbounded on one side.
 This may degrade performance compared to a query containing neither operator, or one that uses both operators to more tightly constrain the index scan.